pleonova/pleonova.github.io/_posts/2018-08-21-jd-classification.md

 ## Next Steps
 I have merely scratched the surface with this project and am excited to dig deeper to see how I can make the model more robust and insightful.
 For one, I would like to isolate terms based on the location or heading they are under in order to understand their level of importance for a given role.
 Furthermore, I'd like to collect a larger sample size and split out my data into junior and senior roles.

-To learn more about this project and stay updated about the progress, please feel free to checkout [my github repo](https://github.com/pleonova/jd-classifier).
+To learn more about this project and stay updated about the progress, please feel free to check out [my github repo](https://github.com/pleonova/jd-classifier).